IMayBeABitShy/ff2zim/README.md

 The options for changing how a ZIM file is build are in the `build` section.

 - `title`: title of the ZIM.
 Default: `fanfiction archive`.
-- `language`: language of the EPUB.
+- `language`: language of the ZIM.
 Default: EN.
 - `description`: description of the ZIM file.
 DEFAULT: `Archived fanfictions`.
 - `creator`: The creator of the content.
 Default: `various`.
 - `publisher`: The publisher of the ZIM, meaning you.
 Default: `UNKNOWN`.